-Words can be scary!
-We are here to explain the most common words used by the startup community for everyone to understand what the heck are they talking about!?!
-We will add new words here every week so stay tuned!
+That is why we are here to explain the most common words used by the startup community for everyone to get an idea of what the heck are they talking about!?!

 Keeping it simple as always, lets get to it.
 Are you angel and invested a huge amount of money in a startup?
 Well using an exit strategy you can reclaim your investments.
 It is kind of like playing poker and knowing the right time to quit the game.
 Exit is a gamble where you drop your cash out after collecting the spoils and walk away.